Morressier/kube-health-monitoring/README.md

 # kube-health-monitoring
 This is simple solution to monitor the health of your deplyoments in kuberenetes.
-It includes a cron job which will run every X minutes and check weather any of your deployments doesn't have running pots.
+It includes a cron job which will run every X minutes and check weather any of your deployments doesn't have running pods.
 If so it will send an alert message to slack.

 ### Deployment